davidgundry/MathsForCS/_course/propositional-logic/propositional-logic-challenges.md

 ### Part 2

 I now want to store the following information about each block.
-Create a new Replit project and write a set of Java functions to read and write all of the values below, only using a single `char` (= 1 byte) to store a block's data.
+Fork the Replit project below and write a set of Java functions to read and write all of the values below, only using a single `char` (= 1 byte) to store a block's data.

 * I want to differentiate 16 different "types" of block as possible: e.g. sand, stone, wood, earth, lava, etc. 4 of these are "flowing types" (e.g. water).
 * I want damage to persist over time, so I want to store 4 different damage states, from not damaged to very damaged.
 Flowing-type blocks cannot be damaged.
 * For flowing-type, I want to store whether that block is a "source" (this is a boolean property).
 * If a flowing-type block is a source I want to store whether it is a natural feature or placed by a player.
 * I want to store how many resorces a block yeilds when harvested: either `none`, `low` or `high`.

+<iframe height="400px" width="100%" src="https://repl.it/@davidgundry/MathsForCSPropositionalLogicChallengePart2?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 ### Part 3